frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 Let's continue with the same problem: finding the nth number in the Fibonacci sequence.
 This time, we'll use Dynamic Programming with memoization.
 This problem can be understood by paying a little bit of attention to Flowchart 2.

 ![]({{ site.baseurl }}/assets/images/recursive-memo.jpg)
-*Flowchart 2 - Recursive Fibonacci nth algorithm with memoization*
+*Flowchart 2 - Recursive Fibonacci nth algorithm with memoization*{: class="legend"}

 From Flowchart 2, we can derive the following Python code: